laminas/laminas-cli/docs/book/command-params.md

 ```

 With InputParam::TYPE_INT we can define two options for validator: `min` and `max` value.
-Value of this parameter is normalized to `interger` type.
+Value of this parameter is normalized to `integer` type.

 ### InputParam::TYPE_STRING